t3k3/mongo-boss-stock/README.md

     "kdv": 18.0
 }

-// All three fields are optional when updating
+// All nine fields are optional when updating

 ```